benweint/frequent/README.md

 ### Metaprogramming

-Snail isn't magic - it relies on the same hooks and facilities that are made available by the Ruby interpreter to any code in your program.
+Frequent isn't magic - it relies on the same hooks and facilities that are made available by the Ruby interpreter to any code in your program.
 That means it's probably possible to break or trick it in many ways.